dreamcatcher-tech/jest-ai/README.md

 ## Tasks

-1. Make a mock gui of what you want to see - this would be just a jest looking feedback screen of the tests runing
+1. Make a mock gui of what you want to see - this would be just a jest looking feedback screen of the tests running
 2. See how to use the test to allow some changes to be made to some filesystem

 ## Interface